adamrudolf-becube/cpp-cheatsheet/README.md

 ### How the assignment operator works (`=`)

+- If you assign to a new value, it's the move constructor: `MyClass my_object = other;`
+- If you use it with an existing value, it's a move assignment operator: `my_object = other;`

 Copies value:
 - If they are value types, e.g. normal int: `int b = a` will have different memory addresses.
 Changing `b` doesn't change `a`
 - If they are pointers, `MyClass* b = a` will copy the address ("value" of the pointer itself), so they will point to the same data.